You are a teacher who designs and runs fantastic art or design projects from Year 7 with great outcomes…

-Usually, art teachers refer our website to design or technology teachers, as the method we implemented can be utilised by other departments as well.
+Usually, art teachers refer our website to design, technology or well-being teachers, as the method we implement can be utilised by other departments as well.
 If we have already met with an art teacher in your school, let us know here and we will send you material regarding your subject.

 Feedback after 2 years of use

 “This year, I had a chance to compare results between two groups of students: one with the guides and one without.
 There was a stark difference.
 The ones with the guides were more driven to investigate on their own, confidently approached tasks, produced individualised work and developed their own aesthetic.
 Students were engaged and even excited to do the homework!
 In summary, they had the skills needed to produce good work.
 All of this created a positive air around the subject.
 In contrast, the other group required a lot more attention, developed competitive tendencies (as their work became versions of the same idea) with some students switching off.
 Significantly, since using the guides, retention has increased.”

 “It took a little to get used to, but after using the guides for a year, I see it really helps students to observe.
 It provides a positive air around the art subjects, which is wonderful to see.”

 “As an experienced teacher, at first, I was not sure how to integrate this into my program.
 I started with the build-up activities and followed the initial advice from the training: keep drafts small & rough, and get students working fast!
 I used music to stop the students when the recommended activity time elapsed.
 Working fast is really successful, keeps them motivated and brings out their creativity (and they’ve learnt to listen to my voice).
 Now that they can work fast, it is possible for me to shift to a student-led approach, which the project framework in the guides scaffolds.
 I quite like it.”

 Kate Langridge – Art teacher

 The Hutchins School